-It’s positive engagement and is going to get you closer to making a sale.
+It’s a positive engagement and is going to get you closer to making a sale.
 It is generally recommended that you send three or four value emails in between every offer.
 Just give more value than you’re asked for.

 Think of it as a virtual or theoretical bank account.
-You want to make sure you're depositing more money into your bank account then you're withdrawing.
+You want to make sure you're depositing more money into your bank account than you're withdrawing.
 Every value email is the deposit.
 Every offer is a withdraw.
 You want that bank account to grow and so you put more in than you take out.

 5.1.
 Guide them

 In the call to action tell them what to do.
-Literally say click the link below.
+Literally, say click the link below.